 The problem I’ve noticed most English-speaking expats complain about is when a German stranger or acquaintance decides to offer unsolicited advice or criticism.
 And, honestly, I agree; it’s super rude.

-Here’s the thing, though: I think these situations get exaggerated by other expats living in Germany.
+Here’s the thing, though: I think these situations get exaggerated by expats living in Germany.
 Yes, sometimes old ladies yell at you if you cross the street when the light is red.
-People yell at you in the USA if you’re riding your bike on the road, though, even if you have every right to be there.
+Drivers honk their horns at you in America if you’re cycling on the road, even if you have every right to be there.
 So what if the German shop girl told you that the skirt you’re trying on doesn’t suit you?
 If you were on the fence, now you have a second opinion!
 Was a government official mean to you when you applied for your work VISA or residency?
 That sucks, but…how was your last interaction with any government entity in America?

 Recently, a woman loudly (and angrily) stated that I need to speak German.
 At first, I wasn’t sure I had heard her correctly.
 After exchanging looks with my husband, though, I knew I had.
 What made her comment even more baffling is that she had not made a single attempt to speak with me.
 At all.
 In any language.
 Even when she made her comment, she wasn’t addressing me.
 She had said it to the people she was having a conversation with; a conversation at the other end of a long table.